clbj/marvel-api/README.md

 }
 ```

 It is also important to set up your database.
 By default this project is using MongoDB, but you can replace it with any database of your choice.
-You can change the database configuration in the same **settings/common.py**.
+You can change the database configuration in the same **settings/common.py** file.

 ```python
 DATABASES = {